jbuergler/football-analytics/README.md

 ```

 This installs and loads all required packages, including `devtools` and
-`StatsBombR`, if they are not already present on your machine.
+`StatsBombR`, if they are not already on your machine.

 ### Step 2: Run the data pipeline in order